IGITUGraz/IGI-Reading-Group/index.md

 ---

 # IGI Reading Group
-The IGI Reading Group is the informal reading group a.k.a Journal Club of [IGI](http://www.igi.tugraz.at) where we meet once a week and discuss papers that are related to our research, of general interest, or just some paper one of us found cool.
+The IGI Reading Group is the informal reading group a.k.a Journal Club of [IGI](http://www.igi.tugraz.at) where we meet about once a week and discuss papers that are related to our research, of general interest, or just some paper one of us found cool.

-For the winter term 2019 this happens (mostly) on Fridays 14:00 in the former IGI Library (or Seminar room if the group becomes larger).
+The journal club (usually) takes place on Fridays 14:00 in the former IGI Library.

-If you're from outside IGI and would like to attend a particular session, contact `anand [at] igi.tugraz.at`.
+If you're from outside IGI and would like to attend a particular session, contact `mueller [at] igi.tugraz.at`.

 ## Current presentation cycle